Systematic Computation of Braid Generator Matrix in Topological Quantum Computing: Computation of Braid Generators for Sparse Encoding

 In the case where $n = 3 \pmod{4}$, the braiding operator $\sigma_3$ can be obtained by applying the operator $\sigma_2$ to the state $\ket{((i,c)_j, d)_k}$.
 This means that, based on the expression in Eq. \eqref{eq:s2}, we have:

 In general, the braiding matrix $B_{abc}^i$ computes all possible braiding operations between two adjacent anyons within the same qudit group, even if the number of anyons per qudit is greater than four.
-Furthermore, $\sigma_1$ can be represented as $B_{\vac ab}^a$.
 Namely,